At least six injured in oil platform fire in Gulf of Mexico | KRDO

 By Florencia Trucco and Adrián Virgen, CNNE

-(CNN) — At least six people were injured after a fire broke out Friday at the Nohoch Alfa oil platform at the Bay of Campeche, in the Gulf of Mexico, the state-owned Petróleos Mexicanos (Pemex) said in a statement.
+(CNN) — At least six people were injured after a fire broke out Friday at the Nohoch Alfa offshore platform at the Bay of Campeche, in the Gulf of Mexico, the state-owned oil company Petróleos Mexicanos (Pemex) said in a statement.

 Some 321 workers out of the 328 who were working on the structure when the fire started have already been evacuated, according to Pemex.
-Four boats have been sent to control the fires.
+Four boats have been sent to control the fires on the oil platform.

 Some employees of other platforms told CNN Friday that the flames can be seen from the nearby platforms, so the incident appears to be of considerable magnitude.